Server data from the Official MCP Registry

 Act II — Decision (policy-bound, deterministic).
 The action is checked against a hash-pinned policy: allow, allow-with-signoff, or deny.
 Plus an observe mode that changes nothing in production and reports what would have been held.
 Deterministic, auditable — not a black-box risk score.

 Act III — The ceremony (device-bound human signoff).
 When policy requires a human, EMILIA runs a WebAuthn / passkey signoff bound to the exact action — Face ID / Touch ID on the operator's own device.
-What the human saw is what they signed.
-No script can forge it; no autonomous loop can skip it.
+This narrows the "what you saw is what you signed" gap (via the experimental display-attestation profile); it does not eliminate it.
+No autonomous loop can skip the ceremony.

 Act IV — The receipt (the evidence).
 The result is a signed authorization receipt that anyone can verify offline, with open-source code, no backend, no vendor trust.
 Tamper it and verification fails by construction.
 Optionally anchor it for public timestamping — the core needs no blockchain.